lightyen/twobj/README.md

 ## Differ from tailwindcss

 - Not support [underscore](https://tailwindcss.com/docs/content#using-spaces-and-underscores)
-- All deprecated features are dropped, you can NOT use `flex-grow`, `text-opacity-0` ...
+- Drop all deprecated features and opacity, you can NOT use `flex-grow`, `text-opacity-0` ...

 ### Features